adityasurendran/studio/README.md

     *   After creating the endpoint, Stripe will show a "Signing secret" (e.g., `whsec_xxxxxxxxxxxxxx`).
 Copy this and set it as `STRIPE_WEBHOOK_SECRET` in your `.env` file and Firebase functions config.
     *   **For local testing:** Use the Stripe CLI to forward webhooks to your local emulator:
         ```bash
+        # Ensure your Firebase emulators are running.
+The default port for functions is 5001.
+        # Replace 'your-project-id' and 'your-region' (e.g., us-central1)
         stripe listen --forward-to localhost:5001/your-project-id/your-region/stripeWebhookHandler
-        # Replace with your actual project ID, region, and function name if different.
-        # The Stripe CLI will provide a webhook signing secret for local testing.
-Use this for STRIPE_WEBHOOK_SECRET locally.
         ```
+        The Stripe CLI will provide a webhook signing secret (usually starts with `whsec_...`). **Use this specific secret for `STRIPE_WEBHOOK_SECRET` in your `.env` file when testing locally with the Stripe CLI.** Do NOT use your production webhook secret for local CLI forwarding.

 Open [http://localhost:9002](http://localhost:9002) with your browser to see the application.